redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/reference/static-configuration/cli-ref.md

 Settings for Datadog.
 (Default: ```false```)

 `--tracing.datadog.bagageprefixheadername`:
-Sets the header name prefix used to store baggage items in a map.
+Specifies the header name prefix that will be used to store baggage items in a map.

 `--tracing.datadog.debug`:
-Enables Datadog debug.
+Enable Datadog debug.
 (Default: ```false```)

 `--tracing.datadog.globaltag`:
-Sets a key:value tag on all spans.
+Key:Value tag to be set on all the spans.

 `--tracing.datadog.localagenthostport`:
-Sets the Datadog Agent host:port.
+Set datadog-agent's host:port that the reporter will used.
 (Default: ```localhost:8126```)

 `--tracing.datadog.parentidheadername`:
-Sets the header name used to store the parent ID.
+Specifies the header name that will be used to store the parent ID.

 `--tracing.datadog.prioritysampling`:
-Enables priority sampling.
+Enable priority sampling.
 When using distributed tracing, this option must be enabled in order to get all the parts of a distributed trace sampled.
 (Default: ```false```)

 `--tracing.datadog.samplingpriorityheadername`:
-Sets the header name used to store the sampling priority.
+Specifies the header name that will be used to store the sampling priority.

 `--tracing.datadog.traceidheadername`:
-Sets the header name used to store the trace ID.
+Specifies the header name that will be used to store the trace ID.

 `--tracing.elastic`:
 Settings for Elastic.
 (Default: ```false```)

 `--tracing.elastic.secrettoken`:
-Sets the token used to connect to Elastic APM Server.
+Set the token used to connect to Elastic APM Server.

 `--tracing.elastic.serverurl`:
-Sets the URL of the Elastic APM server.
+Set the URL of the Elastic APM server.

 `--tracing.elastic.serviceenvironment`:
-Sets the name of the environment Traefik is deployed in, e.g. 'production' or 'staging'.
+Set the name of the environment Traefik is deployed in, e.g. 'production' or 'staging'.

 `--tracing.haystack`:
 Settings for Haystack.
 (Default: ```false```)

 `--tracing.haystack.baggageprefixheadername`:
-Sets the header name prefix used to store baggage items in a map.
+Specifies the header name prefix that will be used to store baggage items in a map.

 `--tracing.haystack.globaltag`:
-Sets a key:value tag on all spans.
+Key:Value tag to be set on all the spans.

 `--tracing.haystack.localagenthost`:
-Sets the Haystack Agent host.
+Set haystack-agent's host that the reporter will used.
 (Default: ```127.0.0.1```)

 `--tracing.haystack.localagentport`:
-Sets the Haystack Agent port.
+Set haystack-agent's port that the reporter will used.
 (Default: ```35000```)

 `--tracing.haystack.parentidheadername`:
-Sets the header name used to store the parent ID.
+Specifies the header name that will be used to store the parent ID.

 `--tracing.haystack.spanidheadername`:
-Sets the header name used to store the span ID.
+Specifies the header name that will be used to store the span ID.

 `--tracing.haystack.traceidheadername`:
-Sets the header name used to store the trace ID.
+Specifies the header name that will be used to store the trace ID.

 `--tracing.instana`:
 Settings for Instana.
 (Default: ```false```)

-`--tracing.instana.enableautoprofile`:
-Enables automatic profiling for the Traefik process.
-(Default: ```false```)

 `--tracing.instana.localagenthost`:
-Sets the Instana Agent host.
+Set instana-agent's host that the reporter will used.

 `--tracing.instana.localagentport`:
-Sets the Instana Agent port.
+Set instana-agent's port that the reporter will used.
 (Default: ```42699```)

 `--tracing.instana.loglevel`:
-Sets the log level for the Instana tracer. ('error','warn','info','debug') (Default: ```info```)
+Set instana-agent's log level. ('error','warn','info','debug') (Default: ```info```)

 `--tracing.jaeger`:
 Settings for Jaeger.
 (Default: ```false```)